As an association of member clubs, MSGA events are open to all amateur members of golf clubs and associations belonging to the MSGA.

 For the purpose of rules interpretations in any multi format-event of both individual and team play, when there is a conflict in the Rules, rules for team play will take precedence.

-Other Guests: Our Weekend tournaments are also open to members of other golf associations, who may play as guests on a courtesy basis, with a limit of twice per season.
-These players must either have a valid USGA/GHIN handicap card, or they will play at scratch.
+Other Guests: Our MSGA Play Days are also open to members of other golf associations, who may play as guests on a courtesy basis, with a limit of twice per season.
+These players must either have a valid GHIN handicap, or they will play at scratch.

 Major MSGA Championships, including the Maine Amateur, the Maine Women’s Amateur, the Senior Women’s Amateur, the Senior Amateur, the Mid-Amateur and the Junior Championship are restricted to Maine resident amateurs.
 Non-residents who have been members of MSGA-affiliated clubs for 10 years and who live or vacation full-time in Maine for three months annually are also eligible.